 Just below Bovel, also east of the village, is an iconic vineyard dedicated to one of the rare Swiss originals—completer.
 The Halde (also known as Completer Halde) is a striking, southwest facing amphitheater of vines.
 Ironically, from the mythology surrounding this variety, Bündner Herrschaft derives much of its folklore.
-It is alleged the monastic practice Compline, completorium in Latin—or prayers to signify the end the working day—was followed by a glass of wine pressed from this grape.
+It is alleged that the monastic practice of Compline, completorium in Latin—prayers to signify the end the working day—was followed by a glass of wine pressed from this grape.
 Because of its searing acidity it was made in an oxidative style for drinkability.
 It was the lack of interest in this style going forward that lead to its near extinction.
-Martin Donatsch speculates that the completer harvested from Malans in these ancient times was actually pressed in the 14th century cellar his family recently purchased and renovated.
+Martin speculates that the completer harvested during this ancient time was actually pressed in the 14th century cellar his family recently purchased before being transported to the bishopric in Chur.
 A particularly juicy story if true.
 Perhaps a search of church records is in order.

 From Halde we move to the western side of the village and the Frassa parcel where new plantings of chardonnay, pinot blanc and completer are located.
 This is a gently sloping parcel that is more feld than halde.
 Because the grapes from Frassa are generally lower in acid they are often blended with wine from the higher slope.
 Purchased chardonnay grapes to supplement the “Tradition” cuvée come from this area as well.